dgonz64/react-hook-form-auto/README.md

 ## Deprecated

+* 1.2.0 works with react-hook-form 6+.
-react-hook-form-auto 1.1.0 onwards works with react-hook-form 4+.
+* 1.1.0 works with react-hook-form 4+.
 Older versions of this library (1.0.x) will only work with version 3 of react-hook-form.

 ## Usage